FilipposZ/MaskRadio/README.md

 # Mask Radio

 A website to host radio broadcasts.
 The radio performer can live stream audio.
 The connected users can send song requests to be played, if the performer chooses to.
-Moreover, there is a real-time chat for the connected users.
+Moreover, there is a real-time chat and a user register & login system.

 ## Getting Started